Our best cash ISA rates

 Why should you consider opening a cash ISA?

-A cash ISA is worth thinking about if you want to earn interest on your savings without paying any tax - especially if you’re likely to exceed your tax-free allowance from savings elsewhere.
+A cash ISA is worth thinking about if you want to earn interest on your savings without paying any tax - especially if you’re likely to exceed your tax-free allowance from savings across other accounts.

-Most savers can earn some interest tax-free through their personal savings allowance, which means standard savings accounts can often offer better rates and still be efficient.
+Most savers can earn some interest tax-free through their personal savings allowance, which means standard savings accounts can still be efficient.
 However, a cash ISA becomes particularly useful if your savings are large enough that you might start paying tax on that interest.

 Your personal savings allowance depends on your income tax band: